 - Inspiring people to work through their situation that they in turn may be able to help others.

 - Giving hope to people as Jesus has given hope to us.

 - Having a heart of compassion.
 Compassion is pity in action.
 Jesus is always moved with compassion.
 “If you help the poor, you are lending to the Lord— and he will repay you!”
 Proverbs 19:17

 - Showing mercy.
 “Those who oppress the poor insult their Maker, but helping the poor honours him.”
 Proverbs 14:31

-To provide sustainable help and support to the homeless, the poor, the needy and disadvantaged, the widows and everyone that needs a helping hand locally and internationally.
+To provide sustainable help and support to the homeless, the poor, orphans, widows, people with disabilities, vulnerable persons and everyone that needs a helping hand locally and internationally.